 Links marked ☁ are affiliates that I really love.
 Find out more here.

 Cornwall has many attractions, but some of the more offbeat options are my favourites.
-The Flick Donkey Sanctuary near Penryn is one such choice – it’s not really an attraction, per se, but the work they do (and the sight of those adorable donkeys) is sure to warm your heart.
+The Flicka Donkey Sanctuary near Penryn is one such choice – it’s not really an attraction, per se, but the work they do (and the sight of those adorable donkeys) is sure to warm your heart.

 Winter is not easy in Cornwall, especially for an Aussie import that runs for cover at even the hint of a light shower.
 At times, it seems easier just to cuddle in for the winter – after all, the adorable Cornwall cottages are just perfect for cozying up in.